 „In Ayurveda, it is mentioned that the dosage of pure herb powders should be 3 to 6 grams.
 If we put the raw herbs in capsules, there won’t be any results.
 For such purpose, I have developed a range of herbal powder blends – the Churna combinations and the jars contain herb powders, which are giving excellent results.
-If you want to achieve results in smaller dosage (for capsules), that’s why extracts are important.
-That’s why I have a range of herbal extract based formulations.
-I have been using them from last 15 years and getting good results with the combinations.“
+If you want to achieve results in a smaller dosage (for capsules), that’s why extracts are important.
+That’s why I have a range of herbal extract-based formulations.
+I have been using them for the last 15 years and getting good results with the combinations.“

 Here you can read more information about standardized extracts

-The commonly employed technique for removal of active substance from the crude drug is called extraction.
-Selection of the solvent is very critical in preparing the extracts, because the active constituent of the plants have affinity for solvents.
-Extracts are prepared by separating the soluble matter from vegetable tissues by application of a suitable solvent like alcohol, water or ether.
-The resultant liquid is concentrated by evaporation to obtain liquid extract or concentrated nearly to dryness to obtain solid extract.
-Depending on the solvent used, the extracts are classified as alcoholic, ethereal or aqueous.
+The commonly employed technique for the removal of the active substances from the crude drug is called extraction.
+Selection of the solvent is very critical in preparing the extracts because the active constituent of the plants has an affinity for solvents.
+Extracts are prepared by separating the soluble matter from vegetable tissues by application of a suitable solvent like alcohol, water, or ether.
+The resultant liquid is concentrated by evaporation to obtain a liquid extract or concentrated nearly to dryness to obtain the solid extract.
+Depending on the solvent used, the extracts are classified as alcoholic, ethereal, or aqueous.

-Standardised herbal extract is a preparation, which contains a certain fixed proportion of the active constituent.
-For example, a standardised extract of Withania Somnifera (Ashwagandha) contains not less than 1.5% of withanolides.
-The concept of standardisation has great impact on quality of herbal products.
-Standardisation helps in adjusting the herbal drug formulation to a defined content of a constituent or constituents with therapeutic activity.
+The standardized herbal extract is a preparation, which contains a certain fixed proportion of the active constituent.
+For example, a standardized extract of Withania Somnifera (Ashwagandha) contains not less than 1.5% of withanolides.
+The concept of standardization has a great impact on the quality of herbal products.
+Standardization helps in adjusting the herbal drug formulation to a defined content of a constituent or constituents with therapeutic activity.

-The most obvious aspect of standardisation is the guaranteed content of one or more active constituents or marker compounds; standardisation involves much more than guaranteed levels of constituents.
-Standardisation refers to the body of information and controls that guarantees the consistency of composition – and therefore consistency of activity – of an herbal extract.
+The most obvious aspect of standardization is the guaranteed content of one or more active constituents or marker compounds; standardization involves much more than guaranteed levels of constituents.
+Standardization refers to the body of information and controls that guarantees the consistency of composition – and therefore consistency of activity – of an herbal extract.

-Chemical analysis, using appropriate techniques such as high performance liquid chromatography, gas liquid chromatography, and thin layer chromatography, is a key aspect of standardisation.
-A standardised extract is standardised with respect to one or more specific constituents or group of constituents.
-In most cases the standardisation is done to one or more key active constituents.
-In cases where the most important active constituents have not been identified, standardisation may be done to a marker compound.
+Chemical analysis, using appropriate techniques such as high-performance liquid chromatography, gas-liquid chromatography, and thin-layer chromatography, is a key aspect of standardization.
+A standardized extract is standardized with respect to one or more specific constituents or groups of constituents.
+In most cases, the standardization is done to one or more key active constituents.
+In cases where the most important active constituents have not been identified, standardization may be done to a marker compound.

-Advantages of standardised extracts used in Planet Ayurveda™ Formulations
+Advantages of standardized extracts used in Planet Ayurveda™ Formulations

-Standardised extracts retain the chemical complexity typical of the natural plant, but offer the added advantage of guaranteed levels of certain key constituents.
-An increasing number of herbal medicines containing standardised herbal extracts have had their clinical efficacy confirmed in clinical trials.
-The vast majority of clinical trials involving herbal medicines have used standardised extracts.
+Standardized extracts retain the chemical complexity typical of the natural plant, but offer the added advantage of guaranteed levels of certain key constituents.
+An increasing number of herbal medicines containing standardized herbal extracts have had their clinical efficacy confirmed in clinical trials.
+The vast majority of clinical trials involving herbal medicines have used standardized extracts.

-The reason behind efficacy of Planet Ayurveda formulations is simple: standardised extracts offer consistent and reproducible therapeutic effects and the highest degree of safety.
-Accordingly, standardised extracts produce the best clinical results than crude drugs.
+The reason behind the efficacy of Planet Ayurveda formulations is simple: standardized extracts offer consistent and reproducible therapeutic effects and the highest degree of safety.
+Accordingly, standardized extracts produce the best clinical results than crude drugs.

-Planet Ayurveda™ standardised herbal extracts versus crude drugs
+Planet Ayurveda™ standardized herbal extracts versus crude drugs

-Planet Ayurveda™ standardised herbal extracts used in capsule based formulations offer following advantages over capsule based formulations containing raw herb powders:
+Planet Ayurveda™ standardized herbal extracts used in capsule-based formulations offer the following advantages over capsule-based formulations containing raw herb powders:

-- Broad spectrum herbal extracts containing recognised active constituents as well as a variety of other plant constituents (some of which may contribute to the overall therapeutic quality of the extract).
+- Broad-spectrum herbal extracts containing recognized active constituents as well as a variety of other plant constituents (some of which may contribute to the overall therapeutic quality of the extract).

-Planet Ayurveda™ standardised herbal extracts used in capsule based formulations have distinct clinical advantages as summarised below:
+Planet Ayurveda™ standardized herbal extracts used in capsule-based formulations have distinct clinical advantages as summarised below:

-- Consistent activity allows for more accurate prescribing.
+- The consistent activity allows for more accurate prescribing.

-- Consistent activity allows for consistent clinical results.
+- The consistent activity allows for consistent clinical results.

-- Extensive quality control ensures the quality and safety of standardised herbal extracts.
+- Extensive quality control ensures the quality and safety of standardized herbal extracts.